 This early symbol was fairly complex, and surely a pain to draw again and again on page after page.
 Standing in mute testimony to this is the fact that the symbol was in constant flux.

-And, even after the new version of Green Lantern was awarded his own ongoing series, the symbol was still in constant flux from issue to issue, and even panel to panel.
+After the new version of Green Lantern was awarded his own ongoing series, the symbol was still in constant flux from issue to issue, and even panel to panel.

-At some points, the symbol started to become very simplified and abstract, resembling a simple circle sitting between two bars, but with the domed top of the original power battery design still visible.
+At some points, the symbol started to become very simplified and abstract, resembling a simple ring sitting between two bars, but with the domed top of the original power battery design still visible.
 This gradual simplifying of the design clearly allowed Gil Kane and his inkers to waste less time drawing the symbol.

 Circa GREEN LANTERN Vol. 2 # 8, we finally started to see the iconic version of the symbol...but only in the occasional panel or two.